 The capital structure of the Company consists of net debt (borrowings less bank balances) and equity (issued share capital, reserves and retained earnings).
 Borrowings comprise mainly secured bank debt and facilities.
 The Company is not subject to any externally imposed capital requirements.

-The Company manages its borrowings in order to ensure that it is able to continue operating as a going concern, whilst minimising the overall cost and risk to the wider bank group.
+The Company manages its borrowings in order to ensure that it is able to continue operating as a going concern, whilst minimising the overall cost and risk.

 30 Leases - Company as lessee